Mark Sergeev

 Mark Sergeev (1926–1997) (Russian: Марк Сергеев) was a Russian poet.
-As a writer, Sergeev is known by his books Rail Tracks, A Ballad About Poplars, Carving, Connection of Times, and Evening Birds.
-He has published about 20 poetic collections.
+Sergeev is known by his books Rail Tracks, A Ballad About Poplars, Carving, Connection of Times, and Evening Birds.
+He has published about 20 poem collections.

-Sergeev's first book was a collection of cheerful poems for children.
+Sergeev's first book was a collection of poems for children.
 About 60 children's books of his were published.

-Biography
+Early life

-Born in the family of a builder, later the head of a comprehensive survey party to check the Padunsky narrowing on the Angara River, David Markovich Gantvarger and Rosalia Gantvarger.
+He was born in the family of a builder, later the head of a comprehensive survey party to check the Padunsky narrowing on the Angara River.
+His parents were David Markovich Gantvarger and Rosalia Gantvarger.
 On the maternal side, he was the great-grandson of the classic of Jewish literature, Mendele Mocher Sforim.

-Took part in the Great Patriotic War, major.
-Just before graduation in June 1941, Sergeyev's entire class planted a poplar alley in front of the school.
-All the graduates vowed to return, but only five kept their vows - the rest died in the war.
-The poem "The Ballad of Poplars" is dedicated to this.
+He fought in the Great Patriotic War as a major.
+Before graduation in June 1941, Sergeyev's entire class planted a poplar alley in front of the school.
+All the graduates vowed to return, but only five kept their vows – the rest died in the war.
+The poem "The Ballad of Poplars" is dedicated to these events.

-Graduated from the Faculty of History and Philology of the Irkutsk University.
+He graduated from the Faculty of History and Philology of Irkutsk University.

-In 1979, he joined the editorial board of the book series "Literary Monuments of Siberia" and "Polar Star" of the East Siberian Book Publishing House (Irkutsk).
+In 1979, he joined the editorial boards of the book series Literary Monuments of Siberia" and Polar Star of the East Siberian Book Publishing House (Irkutsk).

 In 1994, he initiated the creation of the All-Russian Festival "Days of Russian Spirituality and Culture" Radiance of Russia(Irkutsk).

-He was buried in Irkutsk at the Radishchevsky cemetery.
+He was buried in Irkutsk Radishchevsky cemetery.